smikulic/stash/README.md

 # <strong>lodash</strong> for handling complex js functions, like mapping etc.
 # <strong>moment</strong> for handling date and time features
 # <strong>object-assign</strong> for assigning new functions to object (used in react Stores)

+# These are used for login/auth
+express-session
+cookie-parser
+jade
+mongoose
+morgan
+passport
+passport-local
+passport-local-mongoose
+debug